-15.9 Using Remote Control for Recording
+16.9 Using Remote Control for Recording

-Using Key Map Mode and MIDI Map Mode, you can operate Live's recording functions without using the mouse.
+Using Key Map Mode and MIDI Map Mode (page 515), you can operate Live's recording functions without using the mouse.

-You can map the Control Bar's Record and transport controls as well as the track Arm buttons.
-For recording into the Session slots, you can map the individual slots as well as the relative navigation controls to initiate recording remotely; for instance:
+You can map the Control Bar's Arrangement Record and transport controls as well as the track Arm buttons.
+For recording into the Session slots, you can map the Session Record and New buttons, the individual slots, and the relative navigation controls to initiate recording remotely; for instance: